 Friluftsliv in Annapolis & Anne Arundel County

 Boating: To maximize your friluftsliv, non-motorized boating is the way to go to fully embrace your natural surroundings and take in the fresh air.
-If you’re thinking a self-guided water adventure, Annapolis Canoe and Kayak is open year-round for your canoe, kayak, and SUP rentals (but be sure to check their website for off-season hours).
+If you’re thinking of a self-guided water adventure, Annapolis Canoe and Kayak is open year-round for your canoe, kayak, and SUP rentals (but be sure to check their website for off-season hours).
 You can also compete in (or watch) the Annapolis Yacht Club’s Frostbite Series of sailboat races.

-Sailboat races in Annapolis & Anne Arundel County can be enjoyed year round.
+Sailboat races in Annapolis & Anne Arundel County can be enjoyed year-round.
 Image courtesy of Drawn to the Image.

 Wild Kid Acres is a working farm located in Edgewater that is a great family-friendly option for getting out and about and even visiting some animals at the petting zoo, which is open year-round on the weekends.

 Enjoy quality family time on the ice!
-Glen Burnie Outdoor ice Skating.
+Glen Burnie Outdoor Ice Skating.